pedrosanchezito/lewagon/03-Back-end/01-Flask-Recap/README.md

 Congratulations :tada: !
 You wrote the first route of the RESTful API.
 Now it's time to implement the four other endpoints to properly implement CRUD on the `product` resource.

+Practise the [GitHub Flow](../../02-Best-Practices/01-Github-Flow) with four feature branches (one per `CRUD` acronym letter), and push to `heroku` after each Pull Request merge!

 ### Read

 First add a test for the `GET /api/v1/products/:id` route.
 Then implement it.
 This route retrieves a single `product` and serve a JSON representation of it (Status code: `200`).
 If the `:id` does not match any know product id then return a [`404`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/404) (add a separate test case for this).